This document outlines the functionality and characteristics of the Gmail Reader node, which enables automated email processing from Gmail accounts.

 3. Output types change to single string if reading just one email

-In summary, the Gmail Reader node streamlines email processing tasks by providing automated access to Gmail content, with flexible filtering options and comprehensive data extraction capabilities.
+In summary, the Gmail Reader node streamlines email processing tasks by providing automated access to Gmail content, with flexible filtering options, date range controls, and comprehensive data extraction capabilities.